 5.2.
 Human error

-When defendants initially register as sex offenders at their local law enforcement station, human beings are inputting the information into the databases.
+When you initially register as a sex offender at your local law enforcement station, human beings are inputting the information into the databases.
 And sometimes these people enter the wrong information, which may lead to false arrests:

 Example: Nathan is convicted of indecent exposure in Reno, so he goes to the Reno Police Department to fulfill his registration requirements.
-The temp worker filling in that day fails to do an accurate job.
-After 48 hours, the police department gets notified that Nathan has violated NRS 179D.550 and arrests him.
+The temp worker filling in that day fails to do an accurate job, and the police department soon arrests Nathan for failing to register.
 But if Nathan’s attorney can show that he did everything that was required, the charge should be dropped.

 In the above example, Nathan did not fail to abide by NRS 179D.550.
 Instead, the police station failed to correctly process his registration.
 Courts should not penalize defendants when the police were in the wrong.